 I can’t help it, in the midst of this extreme tear-down-cancel-everything culture, I still want to build.
 I want to create and grow a community of like-minded individuals who believe expressing their opinion is important but no more important than listening and learning from others’ opinions and experiences.
+We don’t need to agree on everything to show kindness and respect.

 Did you know that loneliness leads to a weak immune system and inflammation in your body?
 The side effects of these will be flu-like symptoms at best and suicide at worst.
-On a side note: I personally think the very things we are being told to do to slow the spread of the Corona virus are the exact opposite of what we should be doing.
+On a side note: I personally think the very things we are being told to do to slow the spread of the Coronavirus are the exact opposite of what we should be doing.
 But I’ll leave that subject for now and get back to our dire need for community.

 I believe good health matters.
 I believe close family and community are imperative.
 I believe truth and wisdom will guide and protect us.
-I believe that we are all one race with differences that make us each unique and beautiful.
+I believe that we are all one human race with differences that make us each unique and beautiful.
 I believe that God will keep His children safe and that it’s far more important to do whatever He says than what the government says when those directions differ.
 I believe that faith expresses itself in our obedience to our Creator and that our obedience to Him no matter the cost is proof of our right relationship with Him.
 And I believe we are all stronger together.